 Proper documentation and chain-of-custody for research materials

-Compliance with local regulations regarding peptide research
+Compliance with local regulations regarding research compound use

 Critical Note: NAD+ is sold exclusively for laboratory research purposes.
 It is not intended for human consumption, clinical applications, or use as a medical treatment.
 Researchers bear full responsibility for appropriate use within institutional guidelines.